15 Best Campgrounds in Southern California

 1. Jumbo Rocks Campground, Joshua Tree National Park

-Surrounded by massive boulders and rock formations, it's easy to see why Joshua Tree is a special place when staying at the Jumbo Rocks Campground.
-Enabling easy exploration of the surreal desert landscape, all 124 sites at Jumbo Rocks are located near prominent features of the park, including Skull Rock.
-Staying the night at Jumbo Rocks enables visitors to experience the magical sunsets of this boulder-rich region, as well as the incredibly dark night skies.
+It's surrounded by namesake boulders and rock formations, make for easy exploration of the surreal desert landscape.
+And staying the night enables visitors to experience the magical sunsets of this boulder-rich region, as well as the incredibly dark night skies.